opea-project/GenAIExamples/FaqGen/docker_compose/amd/gpu/rocm/README.md

 ### Required Models

-We set default model as "meta-llama/Meta-Llama-3-8B-Instruct", change "LLM_MODEL_ID" in following Environment Variables setting if you want to use other models.
+Default model is "meta-llama/Meta-Llama-3-8B-Instruct".
+Change "LLM_MODEL_ID" in environment variables below if you want to use another model.

-If use gated models, you also need to provide [huggingface token](https://huggingface.co/docs/hub/security-tokens) to "HUGGINGFACEHUB_API_TOKEN" environment variable.
+For gated models, you also need to provide [HuggingFace token](https://huggingface.co/docs/hub/security-tokens) in "HUGGINGFACEHUB_API_TOKEN" environment variable.

 ### Setup Environment Variables